xiccli/507finalproject/README.md

 # 507finalproject

-Brief description of how your code is structured, including the names of significant data processing functions (just the 2-3 most important functions--not a complete list) and class definitions.
-If there are large data structures (e.g., lists, dictionaries) that you create to organize your data for presentation, briefly describe them.
-Brief user guide, including how to run the program and how to choose presentation options.

 ***Project Goal*** </br>
 This project aims at collecting 100 wildlife species data from WWF webiste.</br>

 Here, interactive command line prompt together with plotly are applied to help generate visualizing information about some of these data.</br>